Notice of Second Stage of Consultation

 National Electricity Rules – Rule 8.9

-This notice informs all Registered Participants and all other interested parties (Consulted Persons) that AEMO is conducting a consultation on the SRAS Guideline.
+This notice informs all Registered Participants and all other interested parties (Consulted Persons) that AEMO is commencing the second stage of its consultation on amendments to the SRAS Guideline, also incorporating the boundaries of electrical sub-networks.

-This consultation is being conducted under clauses 11.123.2 and 3.11.7(f) of the National Electricity Rules (NER), in accordance with the Rules consultation requirements detailed in rule 8.9 of the NER.
+This consultation is being conducted under clauses 11.123.2, 3.11.7(f) and 3.11.8 of the National Electricity Rules (NER), in accordance with the Rules consultation requirements detailed in rule 8.9 of the NER.

 On 2 April 2020 the AEMC made the National Electricity Amendment (System restart services, standards and testing) Rule, with the substantive amendments commencing on 2 November 2020.
 Transitional rules require AEMO to review and amend the SRAS Guideline, and the Reliability Panel to review and amend the system restart standard (SRS).